 - Personal History for ASEE in the Engineering and Technology History Wiki

 - Michael C. Loui was born in Philadelphia, Pa., but grew up in Honolulu, Hawaii.
 Since Honolulu was not conducive for someone who wanted to become a scholar, he escaped to the East Coast for college and graduate school.
 After two summer internships in industry, he has never again worked in the real world.
 In 1981, Michael joined the faculty of the University of Illinois at Urbana-Champaign.
 He taught and created courses in electrical and computer engineering that were far outside his expertise; fortunately, the students generally knew even less than he did.
 Collaborating with undergraduate and graduate students, he conducted mathematical research in theory of computing, interpretive research in professional ethics, and social science research in engineering education.
 He served for one year as a federal bureaucrat at the National Science Foundation and for four years as a campus bureaucrat as Associate Dean of the Graduate College at Illinois.
 In six years as Executive Editor of College Teaching and five years as Editor of the Journal of Engineering Education, he rejected manuscripts from thousands of authors.
 He served for twelve years as the volunteer director of the children’s choir at the Unitarian Universalist Church of Urbana-Champaign, with no background or training in choral conducting.
 Upon retiring from the University of Illinois in 2014, he commuted weekly to Purdue University, where held the Dale and Suzi Gallagher Professorship in Engineering Education.
 In 2019, he retired from regular classroom teaching, partly because it was interfering with his professional travel.
-Michael and his wife Cindy have two adult sons, one daughter-in-law, and currently, zero grandchildren.
+Michael and his wife Cindy have two adult sons, one daughter-in-law, and one adorable grandchild.

 Selected Awards and Honors